villares/villares.github.io/README-EN.md

 ----

-Teacher, visual artist and consultant in design and new media projects.
-Researches computational art procedures, generative design, creative coding and how to teach programming in visual contexts.
-Graduated in architecture and urbanism from FAU-USP (2000) and has a master's degree from FECFAU-Unicamp (2019).
-Co-organized Noite de Processing, a monthly meeting about art and programming that took place from 2016 to 2023.
-Has taught courses at undergraduate and graduate levels at several institutions.
-Develops open didactic materials, collaborates with free software projects and works as a technology and arts educator at Sesc-SP.
-Since 2018, he tries to make one drawing a day with code.
+A teacher, visual artist and design consultant specializing new media projects, exploring computational art procedures, generative design, creative coding and how to teach programming in visual contexts.
+Having graduated in architecture and urbanism from FAU-USP (2000) he holds a master's degree from FECFAU-Unicamp (2019).
+He co-founded and co-organized Noite de Processing, a monthly event about art and programming that took place uninterrupted from 2016 to early 2024.
+He has been teaching at both undergraduate and graduate levels across various institutions, as well as a technology and arts educator at Sesc-SP He develops open didactic materials, collaborates with free software projects, and since 2018 tries to make one drawing a day with code.

 ----